 Current:

 A new pier and beam foundation with plywood subfloor was added to this room so that the studio floor would be level with the rest of the house.
-There were also come significant structural changes made so that the room could have a vaulted ceiling free from all of the visible (and very low) framing that was in the original garage.
+There were also some significant structural changes made so that the room could have a vaulted ceiling free from all of the visible (and very low) framing that was in the original garage.
 Now the room has new doors and windows, electricity, spray foam insulation, drywall, oak hardwood flooring, and is on its way to becoming an amazing studio.
-I still need to make a whole lot of cabinets for the room.
-This room has been a main focus for me in 2019, and will continue in 2020 until it’s finished.
+I’m down to the last few projects before this room is finished, but it will finally be finished this summer (2024).

 Before:

-The half bathroom at the back of the studio used to be a storage room at the back of the garage.
-It was dark with a really low ceiling, and this area housed the huge furnace.
-The new bathroom features a hand painted wall design that I painted in a rainbow of colors, as well as a custom vanity that I built to house a full-sized kitchen sink.
+Since this bathroom is connected to my studio, I thought this would be a good place to use a little more color and pattern than I normally would in the main part of the house.
+So the first iteration of the bathroom featured a hand painted wall design that I painted in a rainbow of colors, as well as a custom vanity that I built to house a full-sized kitchen sink.
 I figured a studio bathroom sink would be used for way more than just washing hands, so I wanted to be prepared.
-This was a major project that I finished in October 2019.

 Master Bathroom (Originally the Master Bedroom)